heatherhutchinson211/MechaCar_Statistical_Analysis/README.md

 **-Is the slope of the linear model considered to be zero?
 Why or why not?**

-Although the slopes of osme of the variables were close to 0, none of them were exactly 0, so the slope of the linear model would not be considered 0.
+Although the slopes of some of the variables were close to 0, none of them were exactly 0, so the slope of the linear model would not be considered 0.

 **-Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?**